turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 Awesome now that we have got that set up, let's take a closer look at our `Form` component.
 One of the first methods that we have is `handleChange`.
 Inside the method it is updating the state.
+So let's write another test that...

+- Invokes the `handleChange` method
-So let's write another test that invokes this method and check to see if state has been updated.
-Give it a shot now!
+- Checks to see if the state has been updated

 <section class="call-to-action">
 ### Your Turn

 Write a test that calls `handleChange` on the **instance** and check to see if state has been updated.
 Look at the last test we wrote for `addIdea` in the `App.test.js`.
-Are we passing any arguments through handleChange?
-What properties are we expecting to have inside of that *event* object?
+- Are we passing any arguments through handleChange?
+- What properties are we expecting to have inside of that *event* object?
 </section>

 Let's take a look at a solution below: